 Join us in person or catch the livestream (Sundays at 9 & 11 AM)

 God at the Movies 2021: September 24 – October 31

 It’s back — the greatest series of all time!

 Movies have a way of communicating unlike any other art form.
 In them, we find powerful stories of the human experience—an experience marked by intersection with the divine.
 Whether filmmakers know it or not, God’s fingerprints can be found all over their stories.
-We’ll take some of the most popular films from the last year and look at how we can find God at the movies.
+We’ll take some of the most popular films from the last year (and beyond) and look at how we can find God at the movies.

 For more info on why we do this series, thoughts from Pastor Ed Noble, as well as Frequently Asked Questions, click here.

 Fridays at 6:30 PM or Sundays 9 + 11 AM